FLwolfy/Tetris-Terminal-Game/README.md

 ## Requirements

-Make sure you have Python installed (>=3.10.6) on your system to run the game successfully.
+Make sure you have Python installed (>=3.11.6 for .exe) on your system to run the game successfully.

 ## Notes